ad-si/awesome-sheet-music/README.md

 - [flutetunes.com] - Free sheet music for the flute.
 - [imslp.org] - Sharing the world’s public domain music.
 - [Lilypond-Sheet-Music] - Cello music typeset with [LilyPond].
-- [musescore] - Share your sheet music and comment on others.
+- [MuseScore] - Share your sheet music and comment on others.
 - [mutopia] - Sheet music editions of classical music for free.
    Repository available at [github.com mutopia].
 - [openbook] - Open [LilyPond] real book for jazz musicians.